Cable Laying Vessels

 The inter-turbine (array) cable laying vessels are operating in-field at the offshore wind farms, laying power cable between the wind turbines.
 The cables are typically installed in single lengths from one turbine to the next.
 In general, wind turbines are increasing, which means that the cable size is also increasing.

-Cable lay portfolio
+Explore our Cable Lay portfolio